wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 2.0.6 =
+* Bug fix: Heatmaps work properly with latest Chrome version
+* Some minor improvements

+= 2.0.5 =
+* Bug fix: you can now see the Heatmaps of the alternatives of a page/post split testing experiment

+= 2.0.4 =
+* Bug fix: CSS experiments in the "Latest Posts" page are now working
+* Improved Heatmap tracking algorithm

+= 2.0.3 =
+* Bug fix: Heatmap tracking of "Latest Posts" page is now working

+= 2.0.2 =
+* Bug fix: AJAX-related error when starting a Heatmap experiment

+= 2.0.1 =
+* Some minor tweaks

 = 2.0 =
 * **New Feature!** Heatmaps and Clickmaps of your customers
 * **New Feature!** A/B Test CSS modifications